 - Early intervention for speech and language continues with robust support in particular the Early Years with NELi in place.
 Monitoring of this programme ensures that pupils progress well and are not on programmes for extended periods unless necessary.
 Referrals are made where required to external agencies. - Children transition successfully to the next stage of their learning and are well supported to achieve this.
 Early transition meetings, visits, small group or 1:1 support is provided where required.
 Children settle well into year groups.
 Close monitoring ensures that any issues are identified quickly, and bespoke support put in place in a timely manner.
-Where children don't transition as successfully within the academy support for them is in place through PAL to ensure that this very quickly becomes successful. - The systematic teaching of phonics continues to be developed and enhanced now it is securely in place across the academy, with weekly training provided to staff to ensure that consistent teaching is in place.
+Where children don't transition as successfully within the academy support for them is in place through PAL to ensure that this very quickly becomes successful. - The systematic teaching of phonics continues to be developed and enhanced now it is securely in place across the academy as evidenced in the recent Ofsted Inspection, with weekly training provided to staff to ensure that consistent teaching is in place.
 Robust assessments are used to ensure that all children's progress is carefully tracked and children are moved between groups to match this progress.
 Carefully planned interventions are in place to target those children not making the same progress as their peers.
 External support is provided where required. - Children's writing continues to improve across the academy with high quality output supported through whole academy training.
 Ideas are supported through high quality texts, hook lessons and good modelling.
 Moderation across the academy ensures that standards are consistently in place.
-The Literacy lead continues to monitor and provide training for all staff as well as support across the Local Authority. - All children continue to have full access to trips and visits with costings supported where families struggle.
+The Literacy lead continues to monitor and provide training for all staff as well as support across the Local Authority.
+Y6 outcomes were very good while at the same time being moderated by the local authority. - All children continue to have full access to trips and visits with costings supported where families struggle.
 Food and clothing support is provided for families where required. - Thrive is in place across the academy with children identified who require support.
 We have been able to train further Thrive practitioners to now introduce Thrive as daily classroom practice to support children across the academy.
-In particular addressing early need in the early years. - Children continue to have access to a wide range of books to read in school and at home, comprising of a well-planned reading spine of Guided Reading books, quality books in the library to read at home and class libraries that are varied and match topics taught in each phase.
-This is continually supplement across the year. - Children enjoy coming to school and recognise the opportunities that the school provides both through a detailed curriculum and in the extra-curricular activities and can talk about this.
+In particular addressing early need in the early years.
+We are also now looking into the introduction through the apprenticeship levy Thrive Apprentices. - Children continue to have access to a wide range of books to read in school and at home, comprising of a well-planned reading spine of Guided Reading books, quality books in the library to read at home and class libraries that are varied and match topics taught in each phase.
+This is continually supplement across the year. - Children enjoy coming to school which is clear through whole school attendance and recognise the opportunities that the school provides both through a detailed curriculum and in the extra-curricular activities and can talk about this.

-2023 Data:
+2024 Data: